Finding a Club for your Son or Daughter:

 What is Heart of America Volleyball:The Heart of America Region of USA Volleyball provides a platform for competition.
 Clubs and players inform us through the registration process who is playing for which club/team.
 Once club information is received and certain conditions are met, teams are approved by HOA for competition.
 It requires a release from the club for a player to transfer to another club in the same season.
 At the end of the season, all players are free to join other clubs for the next season.
 In order to have good competition, we need to have stable teams.

-Information for the 2021-22 season: On the map below you can find the current clubs for the 19/20 Season.
+Information for the 2021-22 season: On the map below you can find the current clubs for the 21/22 Season.
 You can click on the dots for contact information for each club and see which age levels they offered for this season.
-Most of these clubs will be back for the 2021/22 season.
-Typically, a club that had a 13 and under team in the past season, is likely to have a 14 and under team in the next season.
+A large number of clubs is not set up yet for this season.

 The Registration Process: